What Makes a Tree Protected and how to find out

-Trees play an essential contribution to our ecosystem by providing shade, fresh air and aesthetic value our surroundings.
-However, not all trees are alike and some have extra protection status, which makes it illegal to do any work without permission.
-If you are considering having a tree removed, it’s essential to understand the protection status of the tree in question, and what steps you’ll need to take to comply with the law.
-In this article, we will walk you through the steps to determine if trees are safe and exactly what steps you have take to be sure you comply with the law.
+Trees play an important part in the environment, providing shade, clean air and aesthetic value to our surroundings.
+However there are a few trees that aren’t equal and some carry additional protection status, making it illegal to carry out any work without permission.
+If you’re thinking of having a tree removed, it’s essential to understand the protection status of the tree you’re considering, and the steps you have to take to ensure compliance with the law.
+This article we will walk you through the process of discovering whether trees are secured and the steps you will need be doing to make sure that you are acting within the law.

-A protected tree can be subject to specific legal restrictions and it is unlawful to work on such a tree without having the appropriate permissions.
-There are two kinds of protection that trees may have - statutory protection and preservation orders.
+A protected tree is one that is subject to specific legal controls, and it’s illegal to carry out work on such a tree without the required permissions.
+There are two types of protection a tree might have: preservation orders and protection orders.

-As a matter of statutory protection trees are protected by the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities in order to protect trees with a significant public value and to ensure that they do not get damaged or destroyed.
+In the context of statutory protection trees are protected by laws and subject to Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees with a significant public value and ensure they are not destroyed or damaged.

 Preservation orders

 Preservation orders are like TPOs in that they are set up by the Secretary of State for the Environment.
-Trees with preservation orders are considered to have an exceptional value and are protected from any kind of work, including cutting down.
+The trees that are protected by preservation orders are considered to have exceptional value and are shielded from any work, including felling.

-To determine if the tree is protected, you will need to determine if the tree is in the process of being subject to the protection of a TPO or preservation order.
-This can be done by contacting the municipal authority, and asking them to check their archives.
+To determine whether a tree is protected, you will need to verify if it’s under an TPO or preservation orders.
+This can be accomplished by contacting the municipal authority, and asking them to search their archives.

 TPO search

-To search for a TPO You can reach an Tree and Woodland officer at your local authority, who will inform you if the tree is protected.
-They will also be able to advise you on the next steps to take if the tree is protected.
+If you want to find an TPO, you can contact an Tree and Woodland officer from your local authority.
+They will be able to tell you whether the tree is protected.
+They’ll also be able to guide you about the next steps to take if the tree is in a protected area.

 Preservation order search

-If you are looking for a preservation order, you must contact secretary of state for Environment.
-They can tell you whether the tree is in the protected zone and will provide the information you require and direction.
+If you are looking for a preservation permit, you will need to contact Secretary of State, Department of the Environment.
+They will inform you whether the tree is protected and give you the necessary information and guidance.

 FAQs:

-You can appeal a TPO or preservation or TPO if it’s not justifiable.
-However, you will need to prove your argument and demonstrate that it is not necessary to appeal the TPO or the preservation decision isn’t needed.
+Yes, you are able to appeal to a TPO or preservation or TPO if you feel it’s not justifiable.
+You will have be able to present evidence to back your argument and demonstrate your argument as to why you believe that the TPO or the preservation decision isn’t necessary.

-It is against the law to remove protected trees without the necessary permissions.
-If you need the tree to be removed it is necessary to request permission and submit the evidence needed to prove your case.
+It is illegal to remove trees that are protected without the necessary permissions.
+If you require removal of the tree it is necessary to request permission and submit the evidence needed to prove your case.

 Conclusion

-In the end, determining if a tree is protected is a crucial step in ensuring that any tree work legally completed.
-By understanding the different types of protection and how to determine if they are protected it is possible to be sure that you’re in compliance with the law and are protecting the trees that you are responsible for.
-If you’re not sure about the protection status of trees, we suggest seeking professional advice from an experienced tree expert, such as Hawkesbury Tree Lopping.
-Our team of experienced arborists will be able to advise you on the protection status of your trees and walk you through the steps to ensure that you are following the legal guidelines.
-With our knowledge and dedication to providing high-quality tree services, we can help you maintain the beauty and value of your trees.
-Call us now by calling 0480 024 203 to schedule a consultation and let us help you keep your trees safe and healthy.
+In conclusion, discovering whether the tree is protected is a vital step to ensure that any tree work carried out legally.
+Understanding the different kinds of protection and the best way to determine if they are protected to ensure you’re following the law and protecting the trees that you are responsible for.
+If you are unsure about the protection status of the tree you are in charge of, we suggest seeking advice from a reputable tree specialist like Hawkesbury Tree Lopping.
+Our experienced arborists will be able to advise you about the protection status of your trees and walk you through the steps to ensure that you are acting within the law.
+With our experience and dedication to providing top-quality tree care, we can help you keep the beauty and worth for your tree.
+Contact us today by phone at 0480 024 203 to schedule a consultation and let us assist you to keep your trees safe and healthy.